Traditional Restore vs. Restore from Storage Snapshots

 Many organizations use storage snapshots for data protection.
 Storage snapshots allow for very low RPO: they have minimal impact on storage performance and can be created in seconds.
 You can schedule snapshots to be created several times a day or even every hour.

 In virtual environments, restore from storage snapshots can be difficult.
 Storage snapshots are created per-volume, and a volume typically hosts disks of several VMs.
 For this reason, restore from storage snapshots is not a simple rollback operation — it is a multi-task process.
-If restore from storage snapshots is performed manually, an administrator must do the following:
+If restore from storage snapshots is performed manually, you must do the following:

 - Present a storage snapshot to an ESXi host.